LuchoBazz/nestjs-rest-pg-starter-kit/README.md

   <a href="https://www.lemonsqueezy.com/" target="blank"><img src="https://pbs.twimg.com/profile_images/1585179575222501376/SBDi9PA-_400x400.jpg" height="100" width="100" alt="Lemon Squeezy logo" /></a>
 </p>

+## ⚠️ Disclaimer

+This project is currently marked as Experimental and Unstable.
+While efforts have been made to ensure its functionality, please be aware that it may contain bugs, incomplete features, or undergo significant changes in future updates.

+Use this project at your own risk.
+We recommend exercising caution and testing thoroughly before deploying it in production environments.
+Contributions, feedback, and bug reports are welcome to help improve the stability and reliability of the project. 🚀

 ## Description

 This starter kit provides a template for creating Nest.js projects with Rest API as the API layer and raw PostgreSQL for database operations.